Eliminating employees

 supermarkets, gas stations and airports eliminate staff with self-check

-there’s even robotic in-home nursing
+there’s even robotic in-home nursing units

-school marking can be done by A.I. instead of teachers
+teachers marking is done by A.I.

-data-entry clerks & secretaries have gone the way of the Moa (extinct)
+data-entry clerks & secretaries have gone the way of the Moa (extinct).

 © 2026 Boutique Financial Limited - Chartered Accountants Auckland